 A dollar spent on childhood immunization saves $10 in later medical costs.

 It is time we set the family debate on the right track.
 Help take back the torch of concern for the American family.
-Let's turn that concern into a sane family policy that is cost effective, without moral judgement, and fluid enough to change with families' needs as it ages.
+Let's turn that concern into a sane family policy that is cost effective, without moral judgment, and fluid enough to change with families' needs as it ages.

 But we will need strong, smart, dedicated people to create and execute effective domestic and foreign policies.
 I want to ask each of you to consider a career in public service.

-Twenty-five years ago, government service was imbued with a sense of honor and pride·.
+Twenty-five years ago, government service was imbued with a sense of honor and pride.
 Top-notch people sought careers in government because they wanted to be on the cutting edge of technological advances and social programs which made America a better place.
 Individuals who came to work for the government were willing to sacrifice financial success in return for the personal satisfactions to be gained through accomplishment of challenging and worthwhile goals.

 The best work our nation has done, from the building of the Hoover Dam to the successful moon landing of Apollo 11, from Project Head start to senior citizen housing, has been performed by individuals who were challenged and committed to their work.